-To account for possible effects of hospital size (since match specialties tend to be larger), we want to determine whether, within hospitals, wages for specialties that use the match are different than wages for specialties that do not.
-In the next regression we therefore include a dummy variable for each hospital when regressing the wage on a match dummy (there are 201 different hospitals, of which 165 have both match specialties that do not use the match).
-The regression yields a constant of \$ 42,650 (s.e.
-2372.30, p = 0.00), and a coefficient on the match dummy of 343.86 (s.e.
+To account for possible effects of hospital size (since match specialties tend to be larger), we want to determine whether, within hospitals, salaries for specialties that use the match are different than for specialties that do not.
+In the next regression we therefore include a dummy variable for each hospital when regressing the salary on a match dummy (there are 201 different hospitals, of which 165 have both match specialties and specialties that do not use the match).
+The regression yields a constant of \$42,650 (s.e.
+2372.30, p = 0.00), and a coefficient on the match dummy of \$343.86 (s.e.
 152.60 and p = 0.024).
-That is, within hospitals, the wages of fellows whose specialty uses a match are higher than those that do not use a match, but the differences are not economically relevant, they are on the order of 1% of the salary.14
+That is, within hospitals, the salaries of fellows whose specialty uses a match are higher than those that do not use a match, but the differences are not economically relevant, they are on the order of 1% of the salary.15

-That is while wages may not be very high, empirically it does not appear that using a match affects the salary level in any way.
+That is while salaries may not be very high, empirically it does not appear that using a match affects the salary level in any way.

 The lawsuit spurred a number of theoretical papers.
 Bulow and Levin (2006) provide some support for the lawsuit in a simple theoretical model.
-They compare a market with impersonal wages (that is a market in which wages are attached to positions rather then depending on which applicant is hired for the position) to a market with perfectly competitive wages at which each worker is paid his marginal product.
-They find that in their model a market with impersonal wages leads to lower average wages and a more compressed wage schedule.15
+They compare a market with impersonal pay (that is a market in which pay is attached to positions rather than depending on which applicant is hired for the position) to a market with perfectly competitive salaries at which each worker is paid his marginal product.
+They find that in their model a market with impersonal salaries leads to lower average salaries and a more compressed pay schedule.16